nvaccess/nvda/devDocs/startupShutdownInstall.md

 ### Out of process: `WM_QUIT`
 * a windows message which can be sent across processes which will force the main loop to exit and close most NVDA windows.
-* We subsequently run `triggerNVDAExit` to exit other required processes, and pump the queue to execute the shutdown.
+* We subsequently run `triggerNVDAExit` to ensure that clean up code isn't missed, and pump the queue to execute it.

 ## Technical startup and exit process